uschpc/Running-DL-Applications/README.md

 Here we train a CNN on the MNIST dataset using a single GPU as an example.
 We profile the code and make performance improvements.

+Note: nn.Conv2d(1, 32, 3, 1): This is creating a 2D convolutional layer.
+Here’s a breakdown of the arguments:
+	1. 1: The number of input channels.
+This could be 1 for a grayscale image, 3 for a color image (RGB), etc.
+	2. 32: The number of output channels (i.e., the number of filters or kernels).
+This means that the output of this convolutional layer will have 32 feature maps.
+	3. 3: The size of the convolutional kernel (or filter).
+This means a 3x3 filter is used for the convolution.
+	4. 1: The stride of the convolution, which controls how the filter moves across the input.
+A stride of 1 means the filter moves one pixel at a time.

 ## Step 1: Activate the Environment

 For simplicity we will use a pre-installed Conda environmnet.
 Run these commands to activate the environment: